top of page

 A vicious privacy circle

-These simple questions can have very complicated answers however.
+These questions can have very complicated answers.
 With intelligence gathering the obvious follow-up question is: “If you wish to use my information without my consent, can I then to assume I am under criminal suspicion?”
 Our laws provide us with an answer in the presumption of innocence clause: everyone is presumed innocent until proven guilty.
 Governments are not allowed to spy on you without due cause.
 It's that simple.

 An obvious solution

-View private data as a propriety.
-In Roman law, the strongest law was that of possession, or propriety.
-Its ownership laws were created to make sure that neither government nor private enterprise couldn't take away that what you owned, mainly focused on land ownership.
 These Roman laws are still used today, and are still pretty much the same as they were in the Roman Empire.
 They have mostly just expanded into ownership of other things beside land, such as owning a house, a car or a boat.
 Your personal possessions are protected by law.
 And today, these laws apply to your creative possessions as well, known as copyright.
+The foundations of this legal 'hard-line' ownership concept, are therefore found in copyright laws across the globe.

 For artists the laws on image use, art output and general content distribution have been fleshed out for decades and even centuries.
-Furthermore, these laws have been sharpened in recent years to extend them to the online space and let individual artists make their own choices on how their copyrighted content is allowed to spread, even including Creative Commons licenses.
-In other words, the protection of ownership for the individual artist is already fully in place.
-While that of a ‘normal’ person is not.
+Of course, they are being broken - trampled really - by Silicon Valley at the moment, in their AI-fury.
+But from a legal point of view, they at least on paper, are very protective.
+Furthermore, these laws have been sharpened in recent years to extend them to the online space and let individual artists make their own choices on how their copyrighted content is allowed to spread, even including Creative Commons licenses and such.

 But that’s not even the most important development.
 The best solutions don’t come from the laws themselves.
 They come from their effects in the real world.
-Because of these laws there are now both numerous protection agencies and countless thriving businesses that monitor and protect but also monetize and spread copyrighted content across the web.
+Because of these laws there are now both numerous protection agencies and countless thriving businesses that monitor and protect, but also monetize and spread copyrighted content across the web.
 Every time the artists’ content is used somewhere, it can be known to them and they can either profit from it or have the content removed.

 What lawmakers can do

 None of it is perfect of course.
 But compared to the abysmal state of personal profile protection, it works very well.
-Not to mention the fact that an individual can’t profit from his own social media content, while the artist always profits, however big or small, monetary or in reputation, from copyright law.
-And the big kicker?
-The artists – or their representatives – have almost full control over both profile and content.
+Not to mention the fact that an individual can’t profit from his or her own social media content, while the artist always profits, however big or small, monetary or in reputation, from copyright law.

 Fighting crime and terrorism